reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 # Enhance ReactionCommerce with geo-tagged products

-## Extending the schema for products
+## Extending the product schema with longitude and latitude
 Because our products should be geotagged, we need to extend each product with two new fields for latitude and longitude.
-Because we like to keep existing product properties intact the original schema called `Product` is imported and used as base schema for the new, extended schema called `ExtendedSchema`.
+We like to keep all existing product properties from the original schema called `Product` intact.
+This is why we import the original schema and use it as base schema for the new, extended schema called `ExtendedSchema`.
 After extending, we make sure that our new schema is attached to the Products collection.
 To overwrite the schema already bound to the collection, we pass the parameter `replace: true`.
 Also notice the `selector` option, which is explained [here, section multiple-schemas](https://docs.reactioncommerce.com/reaction-docs/master/simple-schema)

 **[/imports/plugins/custom/beesknees/server/init.js](https://github.com/reactioncommerce/reaction-example-plugin/blob/master/server/init.js)**
 ```js